snapdragonxc/git-real/README.txt

 First change to readme

-the cake is telling the truth!
+the cake is not telling the truth!

 change to readme